Lightweight Latent Reasoning for Narrative Tasks: Next Chapter Prediction: Human Evaluation

 \subsection{Human Annotation Details}

 Annotators were recruited via Prolific, restricted to native English speakers employed in creative writing.
-In addition to the two test chapters, we show annotators the same Story-Information as the models see, i.e., a global story sketch, previous chapter summaries, character sheets, the previous chapter, and a next-chapter synopsis.
+In addition to the two test chapters, we show annotators the same Story Information as the models see, i.e., a global story sketch, previous chapter summaries, character sheets, the previous chapter, and a next chapter synopsis.
 Instructions were adapted from \citet{gurung_learning_2025}.
 We paid annotators £14 per three datapoints or an estimated £9.33 per hour.